-\textbf{Direct Methods.} Although indirect methods, leveraging 2D-3D correspondences, are currently performing better, they cannot be directly employed in many tasks, which require the pose estimation to be differentiable~\cite{wang2020self6d}.
-Hence, some methods directly regress the 6D pose, either leveraging a point matching loss~\cite{xiang2017posecnn,li2019deepim,labbe2020CosyPose} or employing separate loss terms for each component~\cite{manhardt2019ambiguity,lienet_do2018}.
+Indirect methods leveraging correspondences have natural flaws in employing many tasks, which require the pose estimation to be differentiable~\cite{wang2020self6d,wang2021occlusion}.
+Hence, some methods directly regress the 6D pose, either leveraging a point matching loss~\cite{xiang2017posecnn,cao2022dgecn} or employing separate loss terms for each component~\cite{manhardt2019ambiguity,lienet_do2018,wang2019densefusion}.
 Other methods discretize the pose space and conduct classification rather than regression~\cite{kehl2017ssd6d}.
 A few methods also try to solve a proxy task during optimization.
-Thereby,~\cite{manhardt2018deep} proposes to employ an edge-alignment loss using the distance transform, while ~\cite{wang2020self6d} harnesses differentiable rendering to allow training on unlabeled samples.
+Thereby, Manhardt \etal~\cite{manhardt2018deep} propose to employ an edge-alignment loss using the distance transform, while Self6D~\cite{wang2020self6d} and Self6D++~\cite{wang2021occlusion} harness differentiable rendering to allow training on unlabeled samples.
 Although direct regression methods seem simple and straightforward, they oftentimes perform worse than indirect methods due to the lack of 3D geometric knowledge.
 Therefore, some methods attempt to eliminate this problem by introducing depth data.
 For example, DGECN~\cite{cao2022dgecn} estimates depth and leverages it to guide the predictions of pose using an edge convolutional network from correspondences.
 DenseFusion~\cite{wang2019densefusion} leverages CNN and PointNet~\cite{qi2017pointnet} separately to extract color and depth features and fuse them by matching each point, and further predicts pixel-wise poses with a neural network.
 In contrast, Uni6D~\cite{jiang2022uni6d} direct concatenates RGB and depth with positional encoding and feeds them to an end-to-end network based on Mask-RCNN~\cite{he2017mask}.

 GDR-Net~\cite{wang2021gdr}, the conference version of this paper, introduces a Patch-P$n$P module to replace P$n$P/RANSAC and make the monocular pose estimation pipeline differentiable.
 Building on this concept, SO-Pose~\cite{Di2021SOPoseES} utilizes multiple geometry representations for 6D object pose estimation in scenes with occlusion or truncation.
 Moreover, PPP-Net \cite{gao2022polarimetric} leverages polarized RGB images to effectively handle transparent or reflective objects.